 Goal: To develop a comprehensive approach to promoting sustainable behavior on campus.

 Oberlin College has set a goal of achieving carbon neutrality by 2025.
 While technology and capital investments are central to this goal, behavior change is equally important and often much more cost effective.
-This project is a collaboration between the Office of Environmental Sustainability and Professor of Psychology Cindy Frantz.
+This project is a collaboration between the Office of Energy and Sustainability and Professor of Psychology Cindy Frantz.
 Professor Frantz is an environmental psychologist that is spearheading efforts to design an integrated approach to maximizing sustainability behavior.
-Oberlin College student researchers, in collaboration with the Office of Environmental Sustainability, will help to execute a Community Based Social Marketing analysis, and to implement the resulting plans.
+Oberlin College student researchers, in collaboration with the Office of Energy and Sustainability, will help to execute a Community Based Social Marketing analysis, and to implement the resulting plans.